behzad89/weatherAPI/README.md

 This API provides weather data for cities around the world.
 You can retrieve essential weather details like temperature, humidity, wind speed, and more for any city.
 The data includes current and daily weather information, making it the perfect solution for building weather-based applications.

 ## Overview
-The City Weather API allows you to query real-time weather data, including detailed current weather and daily forecasts, for any city in the world.
+The City Weather API allows you to query daily weather data, for any city in the world.
 This API provides essential parameters like temperature, humidity, wind speed, and more, enabling you to build comprehensive weather applications.

 # Data Explanation
 The API provides the following key data points: